 If you're feeling brave and want to copy this gothic look, we recommend going for a combo of Farrow & Ball Down Pipe and Railings, and investing in good bathroom lighting.
 Designing a bathroom a bathroom from scratch?
 Head over to our feature for an in depth guide.

-2. Paint a bathroom floor for a budget bathroom idea that doesn't look it
+2. Paint a bathroom floor for a quick and affordable update

 Painting floorboards has also become a bit of a trend, so if you have floorboards in your bathroom, consider this as a cheap but chic bathroom update.
 You'll need to use wood paint (see our guide for the best), but if you can, use a paint designed for floors as it will be more durable and less slippery – if more limited in colour choices.